-The Group has used relevant historical information and loss experience to determine the probability of default of the instruments and incorporated forward-looking information, including significant changes in external market indicators which involved estimated and judgements.
+The Group has used relevant historical information and loss experience to determine the probability of default of the instruments and incorporated forward-looking information, including significant changes in external market indicators which involved estimates and judgements.

-The Group has only one customer, Lhai under the existing operating agreement as discussed in Note 1.
-There has been no historical of credit loss or default in the past 10 years and there are no expected changes in the macroeconomics factor, hence, ECL arising from trade receivables is assessed to be zero.
+The Group has only one customer, Lhai under the existing operating agreement as discussed in Note 16.
+There has been no historical of credit loss or default in the past 10 years the amount s have been fully collectible within the normal credit period; hence, the expected credit losses (ECL) arising from trade receivables is assessed to be immaterial.